malramsay64/project_management/slides.md

 - Rarely single project
     - code and simulations
 - Linking between projects, issues, commits
-- Issues are a TODO list of sorts
+- Issues are a TODO list
 - Collaborative
-    - easy to have multiple people on the same project
+    - easy to have multiple collaborators on the same project
 - Students get a bunch of [free stuff](https://education.github.com/pack)
 - USYD has [enterprise licence](https://informatics.sydney.edu.au/code-repository/)